ABF2000/MAD_Data-Analysis/README.md

  This repository contains the code part of exam in MAD.

- "exam_2022.pdf" is the exam-description, which describes each exam assignment "answers.pdf" is my exam-answers, which include answers to every assignment given in "exam_2022.pdf" (including code-snippets, algebra and calculus)
+ "exam_2022.pdf" is the exam-description, which describes each exam assignment <br>
+ "answers.pdf" is my exam-answers, which include answers to every assignment given in "exam_2022.pdf" (including code-snippets, algebra and calculus)
  "code" contains three Python-files, each corresponding to coding assignments within "exam_2022.pdf"